Skip to main contentSkip to navigation

 ROM mode enumeration and momentary pin short

 The drive is connected to a PC-3000 SSD port (not a USB-SATA bridge, which masks vendor commands).
 The Phison utility issues an IDENTIFY DEVICE; if the drive responds as SATAFIRM S11, the controller is already in ROM mode.
-If the drive hangs instead, the technician locates the ROM_CS via on the PCB under a microscope and shorts it to ground with precision tweezers at the exact moment bench power is applied.
+If the drive hangs instead, the technician locates the ROM_CS test pad on the PCB under a microscope and shorts it to ground with precision tweezers at the exact moment bench power is applied.
 The momentary short prevents the controller from attempting to load the corrupted firmware from NAND.

 2. 02

-SRAM loader (LDR) microcode injection
+Loader (LDR) microcode injection

 PC-3000 SSD selects a volatile microcode loader that matches the PS3111-S11 silicon revision, the NAND manufacturer (Toshiba/Kioxia, Micron, SK Hynix, Intel), and the native firmware version.
-The utility injects this loader directly into the controller's SRAM through vendor-specific commands.
+The utility injects this loader directly into the controller's volatile memory through vendor-specific commands.
 The loader runs only from volatile memory and never writes to the NAND, which is exactly what separates this workflow from Phison MPTool.
 MPTool would erase the service area and destroy the data.

 3. 03